Costs of Rail Accidents in Australia—1993

 This information sheet provides estimates of non-bulk freight flows over seven intercity corridors for the 25 years from 1970 to 1995.

 BTRE has examined trends in the fuel consumption of new passenger vehicles.
 The overall trend in fuel consumption was down during the 1980s.
+However during the 1990s, a more gradual reduction in the fuel consumption of cars, coupled with increasing sales of 4-wheel-drive vehicles, saw fuel consumption for new passenger vehicles as a whole stabilise.

 This paper provides estimates of interstate non-bulk freight rates.
 The estimates show that, in real terms, it has never been cheaper to ship goods in Australia.